 d.
 In person at city hall.

-You can also return it by post to the following address:
+You can also return it by post to the following address after you pass the immigration at the airport:

 IND Bureau Documentation